Debian/debhelper/CONTRIBUTING.rst

 ----------------------------

-We accept merge requests on https://salsa.debian.org/debian/debhelper and in general prfer these to bug reports with patches.
+We accept merge requests on https://salsa.debian.org/debian/debhelper and in general prefer these to bug reports with patches.
 This is because the merge requests will run our CI to ensure the tests still pass.
 When opening a merge request, please consider allowing committers to edit the branch as this enables us to rebase it for you.